Quantifier completions, choice principles and applications: Brief recap on doctrines

 \end{itemize}

-We denote as $\ED$ the 2-full subcategory of $\SD$ whose elements are existential slat-doctrines, and whose 1-cells are those 1-cells of $\PD$ which preserve the existential structure.
-Similarly, we denote by $\UD$ the 2-full subcategory of $\SD$ whose elements are universal slat-doctrines, and whose 1-cells are those 1-cells of $\SD$ which preserve the universal structure.
+We denote as $\ED$ the 2-full subcategory of $\SD$ whose elements are existential pos-doctrines, and whose 1-cells are those 1-cells of $\PD$ which preserve the existential structure.
+Similarly, we denote by $\UD$ the 2-full subcategory of $\SD$ whose elements are universal pos-doctrines, and whose 1-cells are those 1-cells of $\SD$ which preserve the universal structure.